 It is part of the Temperance Brennan #18 series and is a mystery, police procedural that was published by Bantam on July 21, 2015 and has 336 pages.

 Other books in this series include MatchUp

-Other books by this author include Bones are Forever, Bones Never Lie, Bones of the Lost
+Other books by this author which I have reviewed include Bones are Forever, Bones Never Lie, Bones of the Lost

 Eighteenth in the Temperance Brennan forensic mystery series and revolving around Dr. Tempe Brennan, a forensic anthropologist who commutes between Charlotte, North Caroline, and Montreal.

 This ARC was sent to me by NetGalley and Bantam for an honest review.

 It’s a nasty cold case, oh, heck, aren’t they all?
 This one combines missing teens, excessively religious families, a defrocked priest, and medieval thinking.
 Full of twists, red herrings (for everyone!), Speaking in Bones is dissatisfying with the lack of support Tempe gets, with her stupid moves, with the lack of follow-up, and worse, that stringent, medieval idiocy.
 How can people actually believe this way?
 It really makes me wish we had a stupid bomb.
 You know, the kind that would take out stupid people.

 The beginning of Speaking in Bones is at first confusing, and then, at the end of the first chapter, it’s terrifying.
 It starts off with first person point-of-view in the now.
 As in right now.
 I’m not wanting to believe what I’m hearing, but Reichs builds this and builds until she slays me with three little words: “Please.
 Kill me.”